TensorFlow

 Short Course

-HPRC hosts a TensorFlow short course once per semester.
+HPRC offers a micro-credential TensorFlow course.
 Information can be found HERE.

 HPRC Publications